Why is hayward field important to the university of oregon?

 Powell Plaza, named after the family of Lloyd Powell, a track teammate of former coach and athlete Bill Dellinger, will remain on the corner of 15th Avenue and Agate Street.

-The Powell Plaza fan entrance to the stadium will honor Hayward Field’s storied past, with an exhibition on the visionary coaching legends on the first level of a multi-story tower.
-From the moment fans, athletes, and researchers step inside Hayward Field, they will enjoy the many amenities of a world-class track and field stadium.
+The Powell Plaza fan entrance to the stadium honors Hayward Field’s storied past, with an exhibition on the visionary coaching legends on the first level of a multi-story tower.
+From the moment fans, athletes, and researchers step inside Hayward Field, theyenjoy the many amenities of a world-class track and field stadium.

 What is the connection between Nike and Hayward?